Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT02576795 (Phase 1/2 Study) ¹⁸ˑ ¹⁹ˑ ³⁸ˑ ⁵⁹

 a Cell-based in vitro transduction-inhibition assay and total antiAAV5 antibody assay

-Codon-optimized expression cassette for the SQ variant of B-domain–deleted human FVIII 18
+Codon-optimized expression cassette encoding the SQ variant of B-domain–deleted human FVIII2

-• A 34-bp core enhancer from the human ApoE-HCR gene and
+• A 34-bp core enhancer from the human ApoE-HCR gene upstream of

-• A modified 217-bp gene promoter comprising the distal X and
+• A modified 217-bp gene promoter, which includes the distal X and the

-The FVIII expression cassette also includes a synthetic polyA signal 18 [supplementary material]
+The FVIII expression cassette also includes a synthetic polyA signal2 [supplementary material]

-• FVIII activity levels were assessed by both OS and CH clotting assays 1819
+• FVIII activity levels were assessed by both OS and CH clotting assays2410

 Efficacy details